microsoft/vscode-docs/docs/java/java-debugging.md

 ### Debugging external files

 The Java debugger also supports external source files.
 This lets you debug third party classes when they are inside a JAR or a source attachment.
 Set your breakpoints in those classes before you start debugging.
-You can also attach missing source with a zip/jar file using the Context menu `Attach Source` so you can browse into those code whild debugging.
+You can also attach missing source with a zip/jar file using the Context menu `Attach Source` so you can browse into those code while debugging.

 ![Debug Single File](images/java-debugging/attach-source.gif)

-Java 9 is supported with VS Code as well.
+Java 9 is supported with VS Code Java Debugger as well.

 ![Java 9 Support](images/java-debugging/java9.gif)